Updated 7 days ago

 App registrations: This is where applications are registered in Entra ID to work with Microsoft’s identity services.
 Registering an app creates its identity, and you can define how it can sign in, request permissions, and connect to Microsoft services.
 Here, all organization-owned applications are managed and securely granted access to tenant data.

-Now, let’s explore deactivation and disable user sign-ins in Entra ID applications.
+Now, let’s explore deactivation and disabling user sign-ins in Entra ID applications.

-For example, If the user is blocked to access the app in your tenant, they can access the same app in other tenants.
+For example, if the user is blocked from accessing the app in your tenant, they can access the same app in other tenants.

-Hope this gives you a clear idea on the two ways of blocking app access.
-The detailed differences between app deactivation vs disabling sign-ins are covered in a table at the bottom of the blog for better clarification and easy understanding.
+Hope this gives you a clear idea of the two ways of blocking app access.
+The detailed differences between app deactivation and disabling sign-ins are covered in a table at the bottom of the blog for better clarification and easy understanding.
+Let’s dive into the procedures in detail.

 API permissions: